turlvo/channel_talk_flutter/README.md

 </script>
 ```

-In case of Web platform, use `bootForWeb` API
+In case of Web platform, would better use `bootForWeb` API but we can also use `boot` API.
 ```dart
 import 'package:channel_talk_flutter/channel_talk_flutter.dart';